vmandic/ReduxWeatherList/README.md

 # ReduxWeatherList

-This repo is for learning Ract and Redux by following an Udemy.com course [Redux](https://www.udemy.com/react-redux/).
+This repo is for learning React and Redux by following an Udemy.com course [Redux](https://www.udemy.com/react-redux/).

 ---
 Kind regards, Vedran.